WoW: TBC Classic – What values do tanks, casters and melee have to achieve?

 Some bosses in The Burning Crusade can not only critically hit you, but also deliver crushing blows in the face.
 These cause 150 percent of the actual damage and are therefore quickly deadly for your tank.
 In order to achieve the so-called crushing immunity, your combined damage avoidance from dodge, miss, parry and block must reach 102.4 percent in total .

 Your defense already increases your block/dodge/parry/miss chance.
 There are also talents or pieces of equipment that further improve your chances for blocking, dodging and parrying.
-And skills like Warrior ‘s Shield Block can also help you achieve crushing immunity.
+And like Warrior ‘s Shield Block can also help you achieve crushing immunity.

 Hit chance and Expertise on the tank